ktd2004/gsoap-onvif/README.md

 if you compile sucess, you can use the ipconvif like this

-./ipconvif xxx.xxx.xxx.xxx  (your iPC IP ADDRESS)
+./ipconvif 172.18.4.100  (your iPC IP)

 ##ONVIF official website

 http://www.onvif.org/

-if you want to lear more onvif API
+if you want to learn more onvif API

 http://www.onvif.org/onvif/ver20/util/operationIndex.html